Journal Prompts for Ostara

 Preparing a Journaling Spot

 Think about what will invite you in.
 Create an irresistibly comfortable place to write.
 Stock it with your favorite pens and journal (and journal prompts!).
-Will you fill your mug with tea (or coffee or water, or mulled wine since it's the holidays) while you write?
+Will you fill your mug with tea while you write?
 What else will help you get writing in your journal?

 While you’re at it, remove any obstacles that will keep you from your writing rituals.